WHAT IS THE MOUNTAINS OF MUSIC HOMECOMING?

 The Crooked Road region of Southwest Virginia is home to one of the richest traditional music traditions in the world.
 The Crooked Road concerts during the Homecoming include the finest traditional artists the region has to offer including recipients of the National Heritage Fellowship Award, the highest recognition America bestows on its traditional artists.
 The concerts include national and international touring artists that exemplify and compliment the rich bluegrass, old time, gospel, traditional singing, traditional dance, and other music forms that The Crooked Road celebrates.

-Artists performing for the 2017 Homecoming include Jesse McReynolds and the Virginia Boys, Ralph Stanley II with special guests Ricky Skaggs & Larry Sparks, Wayne Henderson, the Earls of Leicester, Whitetop Mountain Band, Sammy Shelor, Doyle Lawson & Quicksilver, and dozens more.
+Artists performing for the past Homecomings have included Jesse McReynolds and the Virginia Boys, Wayne Henderson, Dori Freeman, Ralph Stanley II, Fairfield Four, Blue Highway, Ricky Skaggs, Larry Sparks, Wayne Henderson, the Earls of Leicester, Whitetop Mountain Band, Alasdair Fraser, Sammy Shelor, Doyle Lawson & Quicksilver, Mark O’Connor, and dozens more.

 Each year, the Mountains of Music Homecoming presents at least one concert that features exemplary artists from another unique musical heritage such as Mississippi blues, Louisiana Cajun, or Canadian Québécois.
-The 2017 will present the music of Scotland, with concerts by one of the finest fiddlers Scotland has ever produced in Alasdair Fraser.
-Revered Scottish folk singer and balladeer Archie Fisher will also perform in 2017.
+The 2017 Homecoming presented the music of Scotland, with concerts by one of the finest fiddlers Scotland has ever produced in Alasdair Fraser.
+Revered Scottish folk singer and balladeer Archie Fisher also performed in 2017.

 WHERE CAN I FIND THE FULL ARTIST SCHEDULE?

-The artist lineup for 2017 can be found online at http://mtnsofmusic.com/schedule-2017.
-This is the schedule of all Homecoming events.
+The artist lineup for 2018 will be posted in 2018 online at http://mtnsofmusic.com/schedule-2017.
+This schedule will include all Homecoming concerts and cultural events.
 To see only The Crooked Road concerts, click on search by Type and click on “Crooked Road Concerts.”

 WHEN AND WHERE WILL THE CULTURAL EVENTS BE HELD?

 Communities through Southwest Virginia present over 100 cultural events for visitors to enjoy such as community meals, guided hikes, museum galley exhibits, artisan demonstrations, jam sessions and many more.
 The cultural events allow attendees to connect with the communities in the region in an unforgettable way.
 Cultural events will be offered at various times every day of the Mountains of Music Homecoming.
-The cultural events can be found online at http://mtnsofmusic.com/schedule-2017.
+The cultural events will be posted online at http://mtnsofmusic.com/schedule-2018.

 ARE THE CULTURAL EVENTS FREE OR DO THEY CHARGE ADMISSION?